Check out the 2024 Summer Camp Guide to see everything planned at Girl Scouts of West Central Florida Summer Camp!

 Prohibited electronics that are brought to camp will be labeled with the owner's name, placed in a secure location and returned to parents at checkout.
 Please note that camp staff use phones for communication among themselves, to play music and to take the photos you see on WaldoPhotos.

 Payments of any amount can be made on camp balances at any time up to the deadline.
-All camps must be paid in full by May 15, 2023.
+All camps must be paid in full by May 14, 2024.
 Failure to pay in full may result in forfeit of deposit and camp space.
-CampDoc has a feature where you can set up automatic payments.

 Camperships are available on an as-needed basis for registered GSWCF members whose financial circumstances might otherwise prevent them from attending camp.
 Learn more about our Camperships.